CyB3RC0nN0R/event-bus/README.md

 This library allows passing events between different objects without them having a direct reference to each other.
 Any object can serve as an event.

-Using an instance of the `EventBus` class, an instant of the event class can be dispatched.
+Using an instance of the `EventBus` class, an instance of the event class can be dispatched.
 This means that it will be forwarded to all listeners registered for it at the event bus.

 In addition, a singleton instance of the event bus is provided by the `EventBus#getInstance()` method.

 To listen to events, register event handling methods using the `Event` annotation.
-For this to work, the method must have a return type of `void` and declare a single parameter of the desired event type.
+For this to work, the method must declare a single parameter of the desired event type.
 Alternatively, a parameter-less event handler can be declared as shown [below](#parameter-less-event-handlers).

 ## A Simple Example